A random matrix perspective of cultural structure: groups or redundancies?: Eigenvalue distributions for empirical data and null models

 where ``$\lambda_l$'' and ``$v_l$'' are used to denote the $l$th highest eigenvalue and, respectively, the eigenvector associated to it, while $v_l^i$ is the $i$th entry of eigenvector $v_l$.
 Throughout this study, special attention is payed to $\lambda_1$ and $\lambda_2$, the highest and second highest eigenvalues of various similarity matrices, also denoted as the ``leading'' and ``subleading'' eigenvalues respectively.
 In parallel, ``$\lambda$'' is used to denote any generic eigenvalue.
 More notation will be introduced below, as needed.

+It is remarkable that all eigenvalues of any similarity matrix computed according to Eq.~\eqref{CultSim} are bound to the positive real axis: $\lambda_l \ge 0, \forall l$.
+Thus, in this study, no eigenvalue-related figure axis needs to be concerned with values smaller than $0.0$.
+This positive semidefiniteness property is rigorously shown to hold in Sec.~\ref{App_Proof_PSD}.
+The property may be relevant beyond the analysis of cultural states, since it holds for any similarity matrix belonging to what one may call the ``Hamming-Manhattan'' class: a matrix whose elements $s_{ij}$ satisfy $s_{ij} = 1-d_{ij}$, where every $d_{ij}$ is a combined, Hamming-Manhattan distance, with nominal and ordinal features corresponding to the Hamming and Manhattan contributions respectively.

 All similarity matrices used in this study are based on sets of $N = 100$ cultural vectors, regardless of whether they are empirical, generated with one of the three null models introduced below or with one of the toy models introduced in Sec.~\ref{Theor_1}.
-At the same time, the number of features $F$ is always larger than $N$, which ensures that the information in every similarity matrix is not redundant, since its number of entries $N \times N$ is smaller than the number of entries in the set of cultural vectors $F \times N$.
+Moreover, all these matrices satisfy $s_{ii} = 1.0, \forall i$, as a consequence of Eq.~\eqref{CultSim}, meaning that the trace is always: $\sum_i {s_{ii}} = N = 100$.
+Since diagonalization preserves the trace, the eigenvalues are also bound to add up to $\sum_l \lambda_l = N = 100$ for every matrix.